conan-io/docs/tutorial/creating_packages/create_your_first_package.rst

 ===============================

-In the previous examples we have been *consuming* Conan packages (like the *Zlib* one), first with a *conanfile.txt* and after that with a *conanfile.py*.
+In the previous examples we have been *consuming* Conan packages (like the *Zlib* one), first using a *conanfile.txt* and after that with a *conanfile.py*.
 But a *conanfile.py* recipe file is not only meant to consume other packages, it can be used to create your own packages as well.
-In this section, we explain how to create a simple Conan packages with a *conanfile.py* recipe and how to use Conan commands to build those packages from sources.
+In this section, we explain how to create a simple Conan package with a *conanfile.py* recipe and how to use Conan commands to build those packages from sources.